tztztztz/php-no-slam-cache/README.md

 # PHP Cache Slamming problem
 Cache slamming is an issue people often doesn't know about, but it's making most of the caching systems pretty ineffective, regardless of caching storage method: files, memcached, database etc.

-It's because problem lies in lack of process synchronisation not the storage method.
+It's because problem lies in lack of process synchronization not the storage method.

 An example of thread racing and cache slamming is shown below: